 As far as the city and country records show, this building was originally a three family city manor, with each family having a floor in the building.
-The manor was built around 1915, along with a carriage house behind the building.
+The manor was built around 1910, along with a heated carriage house behind the building.
+On the building west side, elegant canopy hooks still exist over the carriage door, so that residents could step into their carriage without getting snow or rain on them.
+On the building east side, large windows exist to face a former yard.
+Old world glamor still shows with original marble and woodwork entry.

 In 1980, Wellington Development Corporation converted this old apartment building into condominiums.
 In the first three years after the conversion, there were several projects undertaken to correct some of the efforts of the developer.
 The developer was taken to court and did end up paying for the corrective efforts.